chowden/fullstack-security/README.md

 ## Pre-requisites

-1. Current Version of Docker
+1. Current Version of Docker (tested with
-1. Docker-Compose
+1. Docker-Compose (tested with
+1. Docker-Engine (tested with
-1. Ensuring the following ports are free on the host, as they are mounted by the containers:
+1. The following ports free on the host, as they are exposed:

     - `80` (Nginx)
     - `8000` (Apache2)